Luca-0104/DDPM_training_on_SYSU_shape/README.md

 ```bash
 accelerate config
 ```
-For the process of `accelerate config`, we recommend you follow our steps if you have never used it on the UVA Rivanna.
+For the process of `accelerate config`, we recommend you follow the following steps if you have never used it on the UVA Rivanna.
 If you are familiar with it, just ignore this tutorial.
 ```bash
 bash-4.4$accelerate config
 ----------------------------------------------------------------------------------------------------------------------------------